-The algorithm is as follows: If the tilt is more than a value specified in the configuration, apply a proportional- integral (PI) servo.1 Otherwise, if the trolley has just crossed the ideal tilt value then it is steered straight.
-Otherwise, the steering is set one motor step away from straight in the correcting direction as indicated by the inclinometer.
+The algorithm is as follows: If the tilt is more than a value specified in the configuration, nudge the steering by two steps in the correcting direction (unless the velocity exceeds 0.1 m/s, in which case move it one step).
+Otherwise, if it has just crossed the ideal tilt value then steer straight.
+Otherwise, just nudge the steering by a single motor step in the correcting direction.

 This algorithm is designed to minimise the use of the steering stepper motor, which draws significant current while stepping.
+Some user-configurable hysteresis is also built into the outer limit to prevent false triggering of the stepper motor by tilt sensor noise.